logbn/shackle/README.md

 and two phase commit built on LMDB and Dragonboat.
 It was created specifically to provide a durable, consistent, cost efficient solution to high volume event stream deduplication.

+## API

+The API consists of 3 operations available via JSON API or GRPC.
+All operations take an array of strings (or bytes) and return an array of integers.
+Each response integer represents a status code for the corresponding item in the batch.

+**Lock**  [“aaa”, “bbb”, “ccc”, “ddd”, “eee”, “fff”]
+Response: [2, 2, 2, 2, 3, 4]
+Four were successfully *locked* (2) and will remain so for 30 seconds.
+One item was *busy* (3), and one already *exists* (4) in the database.

+**Rollback**  [“aaa”]
+Response: [1]
+Here, one previously locked item is successfully rolled back to *open* (1).
+This is common (and necessary) when a client fails to process an item.

+**Commit**  [“bbb”, “cccc”, “dddd”]
+Response: [4, 4, 4]
+These three locked items are committed to the database and show as *exists* (4).
+They will remain committed until they expire.

+These three simple batch operations can be combined to implement an observable message deduplication system where duplicate delivery can be drastically reduced and exactly once delivery can be measured accurately.

 ## Terminology

 The terminology used by this library is slightly unconventional.